dgiongco/dgiongco.github.io/resources.md

 title: Resources
 ---

 Below are various sites and resources that I commonly refer to and share.
-If there's a helpful site not listed that you think is worth sharing, please <a href="mailto:dgiongco@dot.ca.gov?Subject=Recommended%20site">let me know</a>.
+If there's a helpful site not listed that you think is worth sharing, please [let me know](/contact.html).

 This page was last updated **04/01/2014**